peejaywk/VinylRack/testing.md

 * **PASS**

 ### Test-008 : Product Details Page
-Test to confirm that the correct information is displayed on the Product Details page for logged out user, logged in (non-adim) and logged in (admin).
+Test to confirm that the correct information is displayed on the Product Details page for logged out user, logged in (non-admin) and logged in (admin).

 1. Open Chrome browser and navigate to: https://vinyl-rack.herokuapp.com/.
 2. Logout of the site if currently logged in.